 During the 10 days away from home, I managed 2,625 miles and 6 countries.
 I wonder what motorcycle I will decide to do the Stella on next year – no doubt something equally as inappropriate for off-road riding as usual!

 And don’t forget; it’s the second Sunday in July – every year.
-See you there in 2014!
+See you there!